+Disclosure w.r.t investment by minors Investments in the name of a minor acting through guardian In case of investments held in the name of a minor, no joint holders will be registered.
+The minor, acting through the guardian, should be the first and sole holder in the Folio/Account.
+The guardian should be either the parent (i.e. father or mother) or the court appointed legal guardian.
+The guardian of the minor may need to submit such declarations and/or other documents/information as a proof of guardianship, as may be prescribed by the AMC from time to time.
 Date of birth of the minor along with photocopies of the supporting documents (viz. birth certificate, school leaving certificate/ Mark sheet issued by Higher Secondary Board of respective states, ICSE, CBSE etc., or, passport or any other document evidencing the date of birth of the minor) should be mandatorily provided while opening the account.
 Payment for investment by any mode shall be accepted from the bank account of the minor, parent or legal guardian of the minor, or from a joint account of the minor with parent or legal guardian.
 Irrespective of the source of payment for subscription, all redemption proceeds shall be credited only in the verified bank account of the minor, i.e. the account the minor may hold with the parent/ legal guardian after completing all KYC formalities.
 Upon attainment of majority by the minor, the account should be regularised forthwith, the minor in whose name the investment was made, shall be required to provide all the KYC details, updated bank account details including cancelled original cheque leaf of the new account.
 No further transactions shall be allowed till the status of the minor is changed to major.
 The AMC may specify such procedures for regularisation of the Folio, as may be deemed appropriate from time to time.
 Post attainment of majority by the minor, the Mutual Fund/AMC will not be obliged to accept any instruction or transaction application made under the signature of the guardian.
-In case of an application for registration of a systematic transaction facility (Systematic Investment Plan / Systematic Transfer Plan / Systematic Withdrawal Plan or Transfer of Income Distribution cum capital withdrawal), if the end date of the facility extends beyond the date of attainment of majority by the minor, such facility will be registered only up to the date of attaining majority.
+In case of an application for registration of a systematic transaction facility registration of a systematic transaction facility (Systematic Investment Plan / Systematic Transfer Plan

-Non applicability Minimum Application Amount (Lump-sum) and Minimum Redemption amount As per Para 6.10 of SEBI Master Circular on Mutual Funds dated June 27, 2024Alignment of interest of Designated Employees of Asset Management Companies (AMCs) with the Unitholders of the Mutual Fund Schemes has, inter alia mandated that a minimum of 20% of gross annual CTC net of income tax and any statutory contributions of the Designated Employees of the AMCs shall be invested in units of the scheme(s) of the Fund in which they have a role/oversight The said guidelines came into effect from the October 1, 2021.

-In accordance with the regulatory requirement, the minimum application amount and minimum redemption amount will not be applicable for investment made in schemes of the Fund in compliance with the aforesaid circular(s).
+/ Systematic Withdrawal Plan or Transfer of Income Distribution cum capital withdrawal), if the end date of the facility extends beyond the date of attainment of majority by the minor, such facility will be registered only up to the date of attaining majority.
+Non applicability Minimum As per Para 6.10 of SEBI Master Circular on Mutual Application Amount (Lump- Funds dated June 27, 2024Alignment of interest of sum) and Minimum Designated Employees of Asset Management Redemption amount Companies (AMCs) with the Unitholders of the Mutua - Fund Schemes has, inter alia mandated that a minimum of 20% of gross annual CTC net of income tax and any statutory contributions of the Designated Employees of the AMCs shall be invested in units of the scheme(s) of the Fund in which they have a role/oversight The said guidelines came into effect from the October 1, 2021.
+8 In accordance with the regulatory requirement, the minimum application amount and minimum redemption amount will not be applicable for investment made in schemes of the Fund in compliance with the aforesaid circular(s).
 The above-mentioned provisions shall override the conflicting provisions, if any.

-I. Other Details:
+III.
+Other Details: